danalain/Security_Analysis/README.md

 3. [Performance Analysis](#Performance-Analysis): Pick the stocks with the most successful track record in the past 3 years.

-4. [Portfolio Creation & Analysis](#Portfolio-Creation-&-Analysis): Create a portfolio with the best-performing companies.
+4. [Portfolio Creation and Analysis](#Portfolio-Creation-and-Analysis): Create a portfolio with the best-performing companies.

 5. [Forecasting](#Forecasting): Find the estimated range of return of investment the portfolio can deliver in 3 years.